 – Implementing evidence-based and technology supported programs that meet specific, prioritized community needs, and

 – Building trust through authentic and constructive collaboration with communities.

 By approaching governance and management as a participatory, not exclusionary, processes we can more effectively address major and growing challenges related to issues such as housing and affordability, economic sustainability, environmental and climate protection, public safety and preparedness, and technology and accessibility.

-Below is one example of budget transparency and engagement.
-This is a chart that compares for the prior five years two important indicators, which taken together provide valuable insight.
+Above is one example of budget transparency and engagement.
+This is a graphic that compares for the prior five years two important indicators, which taken together provide valuable insight.
 It includes a) the total debt authorized by each individual municipal bond ordinance, and b) the cumulative amount of debt authorized by the City.
-This meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label), where you borrow money periodically without a plan, it’s very easy to lose track of the actual total cost (red label).
-The solution is transparent, multi-year budget processes that provide all of the information, presented and discussed full engagement with local stakeholders and the community.
+This is meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label), where you borrow money periodically without a plan or broader context, it’s very easy to lose track of the actual total cost (red label).
+The solution to this is simple: Transparent, multi-year budget processes that provide all of the information, presented and discussed full engagement with local stakeholders and the community.